 I added sleeves but kept everything else – neckline, hemline (“just below knee”), pockets – the same to keep things easy.
-I am a size 6 in dresses now – every now and then a 4, only because of my small chest – so I ordered a size S6 and found it fit really true to size, if a teeny bit snug (I don’t think I could get away with an S4 from eShakti).
+I am a size 6 in dresses now (every now and then a 4 – but only because of my small bust) so I ordered a size S6 and found it fit really true to size, if a teeny bit snug (I don’t think I could get away with an S4 from eShakti).
 The only thing that surprised me was the length.
 I ordered “just below the knee” because I am pretty tall and I have pretty long thighs, so knee length dresses always look super short on me, but I’d say this is more like a mid-calf.
 It can always be hemmed so it’s not a problem – I’m just surprised at the generous length!